jcouv/jcouv.github.io/_posts/2015-08-14-git-internals.md

 * tree (list of filenames, each with a SHA-1 reference and an object type, which can be normal, executable, symbolic link or directory)
 * commit (reference to toplevel tree, author information and commit message)

 Each object type has a specific serialization to file.
-For instance blob objects are serialized as "blob <space> <content length> \0 <content> <linefeed>" which is then compressed with zlib.
+For instance blob objects are serialized as "blob &lt;space> &lt;content length> \0 &lt;content> &lt;linefeed>" which is then compressed with zlib.

 ### Pack file
 As you commit multiple versions of a file, the objects folder grows and contains a lot of duplication.
 A git command allows to pack the objects.
 This creates an index file and a pack data file.